npickens/htx/README.md

 1. **Template Syntax** — A simple combination of HTML and JavaScript.
 No sugar added.
 2. **Compilation** — Templates are precompiled to JavaScript.
 A DOM both generated and manipulated by JavaScript is a consistent DOM.
-3. **JavaScript Library** — Small bit of code (1KB minified and gzipped) called by compiled template functions to very efficiently render and update the DOM in place.
+3. **JavaScript Library** — Small bit of code (less than 1KB minified and gzipped) called by compiled template functions to very efficiently render and update the DOM in place.
 No virtual DOM necessary.

 ## Overview